ThR-202IV/food-delivery-w-db-BE/README.md

 A protected internal dashboard with role-based access control that allows administrators to manage the digital menu via CRUD operations and track/update incoming orders through a real-time management system.

 ## Central Documentation
-The Business Requirements Document (BRD) is maintained in the Server-Side repository to ensure a single source of truth.
+The Business Requirements Document (BRD) is maintained to ensure a single source of truth.
   - Business Requirements Document - LINK

 Related Repositories